 Page 11 - Overclocking, Power Consumption, and Conclusion

-Before Sandy Bridge and Ivy Bridge, overclocking your CPU involved changing half a dozen settings to try to obtain the highest clock speed.
+Before Sandy Bridge, overclocking your CPU involved changing half a dozen settings to try to obtain the highest clock speed.
 This was because there were so many different ways to obtain your maximum frequency; things were a bit complicated even if you are an experienced computer enthusiast.
 Since Intel locked down the base clock on their latest products, tuning your processor now only involves changing the multiplier with K-series CPUs -- making this process intrinsically simple.
-On my Intel DZ77GA-70K, I was able to attain 4.7GHz at reasonable voltages.
-This involved bumping the core voltage to 1.305V with Load Line Calibration enabled on Level 1, QPI/VTT voltage up one notch to 1.08V, and System Agent Voltage also up a notch to 0.935V on my Gigabyte P67A-UD5.
+On my Gigabyte P67A-UD5, I was able to attain 4.5GHz at reasonable voltages.
+This involves bumping the core voltage to 1.305V, Load Line Calibration enabled on Level 1, QPI/VTT voltage up one notch to 1.08V, and System Agent Voltage also up a notch to 0.935V on my Gigabyte P67A-UD5.
 I understand some are completely against enabling Load Line Calibration, while others are completely for it.
 The deal here is there is still tons of room for the Core i5-2500K to receive voltage spikes when during load transition, so if you want lower idle voltages, my advice to you is just leave this setting enabled and you will be good to go.

 Intel provided this product to APH Networks for the purpose of evaluation.

 Since April 30, 2007, Number Ratings have been dropped for all CPUs, motherboards, RAM, SSD/HDDs, and graphics cards.
 This is to ensure the most appropriate ratings reflected without the inherent limits of using numbers.
 Everything else will continue using the Number Rating System.

 More information in our Review Focus.

 The Intel Core i5-2500K delivers incredible performance for a very reasonable price.
 It only gets better when you start overclocking.